cormullion/juliamonomaster/website/faq.md

 ## ‘Where are the design notes?
 Don't typeface designers love talking about how it was designed?’

 Oh, yes.
-Well, the design goals of JuliaMono were to make a programmming font that's readable, easy to use, unquirky, simple, and including most of the characters (glyphs) required for modern scientific and technical programming.
+Well, the design goals of JuliaMono were to make a programming font that's readable, easy to use, unquirky, simple, and including most of the characters (glyphs) required for modern scientific and technical programming.

 Matthew Carter, the famous typeface designer, talks about how the aim when designing a font is to create “a beautiful set of letters” rather than “a set of beautiful letters”; the idea being that making the characters in the font harmonious and consistent with each other is of primary importance.
-But I would suggest that most typefaces, such as Matthew Carter’s familiar Georgia typeface, are designed to communicate prose in text languages - English, French, Russian - where the words are familiar recognizable units, and there’s much redundancy, such that predictability assists reading.
-You want the eye to glide swiftly and easily over the page.
+But I would suggest that most typefaces, such as Matthew Carter’s familiar Georgia typeface, are designed to communicate prose in text languages such as English, German, or French - where the words are familiar recognizable units, and there’s much redundancy, such that predictability assists reading.
+You want the reader's eye to glide swiftly and easily over the page.

 However, programming and coding typefaces have to address different problems: